Stocks finish quarter strong, but Dow snaps longest win streak in 20 years

 "People don't want to get caught in a bubble market," he said.

-Despite the tech trouble, the Nasdaq advanced almost 2% for the quarter, extending its win streak to seven.
+Despite the tech trouble, the Nasdaq advanced 2% for the quarter, extending its win streak to seven.

 Related: Is tech wreck for Amazon and Facebook over or just beginning?